austinjp/expo-monorepo/README.md

 ## Ejecting Expo

-Running `yarn workspace device expo eject` makes Expo generate files in two folders, and means _expo can no longer be used to manage the project_.
+Running `yarn workspace device expo eject` makes Expo generate files in two folders, and means _Expo can no longer be used to manage the project_.
 The two folders contain the files necessary to build Android and iOS versions of the app with the usual tools instead of Expo (Android Studio for Android, and XCode for iOS).

 **Warning**: to develop iOS apps with XCode you **need**: